 It is well known today that the worst enemy of productivity is procrastination.
-Dealing with procrastination is not an easy task, because it is not just postponing things, like many people think.
+Dealing with procrastination is not an easy task, because it is not just postponing things as many people think.

-They are actually the mistakes you should avoid to stay productive.
+They are actually the productivity mistakes you should avoid to stay productive.

 There is a major reason to quit multitasking: it is better to complete one thing first than to start multiple tasks not completing anything.
 Besides, multitasking is just an excuse to distract from something we don’t want to do.